 Facebook is working hard to migrate users’ eyeballs from their News Feed to other feeds.
 In the near future, Facebook may provide advertisers and business users new opportunities to fine-tune their access to the users they really want to reach.
 A decade or more ago, the “hit count” was an all-important metric for Web pages.
 Today, Internet marketers understand that the raw number of visitors to a business site is far less relevant than finding and engaging users who are truly interested in the products and services a business offers.
 In much the same way, Facebook’s efforts to get users to explore new feeds may prove to be the key to Facebook’s continued success.

-Contact Another Brad Idea for Social Media Strategies that Engage and Convert
+Contact Spotted Fox Digital for Social Media Strategies that Engage and Convert

-If you’d like more information about Facebook engagement strategies, Facebook advertising and social media for your business, please contact us at Another Brad Idea.
+If you’d like more information about Facebook engagement strategies, Facebook advertising and social media for your business, please contact us at (509) 792-3283 or fill out a contact request form.
 Let us show you how to refresh your Internet marketing strategy.

 Social media is a relative newcomer to the business marketing mix.